To Be Financial Adviser: $5,000 Per Year

-Our flat fee eliminates the conflicts of interest and overcharges of percentage-based fees.
-It is based upon the amount of time, effort, and cost it takes to thoroughly administer and service a client’s financial planning and investment management needs over the course of a year, regardless of the size of the portfolio, plus a reasonable profit margin required for us to maintain a viable business.
+Our flat fee eliminates the conflicts of interest and overcharges caused by traditional percentage-based fees.
+Our fee is based upon the amount of time, effort, and cost it takes to thoroughly administer and service a client’s financial planning and investment management needs over the course of a year, regardless of the size of the portfolio, plus a reasonable profit margin required for us to maintain a viable business.

 It also acknowledges this rarely-admitted truth of financial advisory: it does not take ten times the time, effort, or cost to manage ten times the money.

 Modern advisory technology provides remarkable economies of scale that produce significant administrative cost savings.
 We feel strongly that those cost savings belong in investors’ accounts, not their advisors’.
 Our flat fee structure sends them there.

 Moreover, combined with our fee-only mandate, our flat fee structure offers unmatched peace of mind to our clients.
 Because we are paid solely by our flat advisory fee and do not receive any commissions or hidden fees for anything we recommend, they never have to wonder how we’re paid, how much we’re paid, why we recommend what we do, where our incentives lay, or if our interest is aligned with theirs.
 Our one and only incentive is to act in their best interest.